AnthonyCxx/Notes-and-Writeups/Python/GUI/Events.md

         self.start_time = float()

         # Create a button and link it to the method 'on_click'
-        button = QPushButton("Press the button.")    # Create a button labled 'Press the button.' button.setCheckable(True)                    # Set button to register being toggled button.pressed.connect(self.on_press)        # Set the action to take when the button is pressed button.released.connect(self.on_release)     # Set the action to take when toggled
+        self.button = QPushButton("Press the button.")    # Create a button labled 'Press the button.'
+        self.button.setCheckable(True)                    # Set button to register being toggled self.button.pressed.connect(self.on_press)        # Set the action to take when the button is pressed self.button.released.connect(self.on_release)     # Set the action to take when toggled

         # Set the button as the central widget of the window
-        self.setCentralWidget(button)
+        self.setCentralWidget(self.button)

     # Start the timer when the button is initially pressed
     def on_press(self):